elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 ; ⇒ [1 2 3 4 5 6 7 8 9 10]
 ```

-A function like `map-reducer` is called a higher-order function because it accepts a function and returns a function.
+Functions like `map-reducer` are called a higher-order functions because they accept functions and return functions.
 Let's play around:

 ```clojure
 (reduce (map-reducer dec) [] (range 10))